-In 2008, the Australian government made a formal commitment to address Indigenous disadvantage in Australia, known as 'Closing the Gap', but what's "the gap”?
+In 2008, the Australian government made a formal commitment to address First Nations disadvantage in Australia, known as “Closing the Gap”, but what's ‘the gap’?

-The gap refers to the the vast health and life-expectation inequality between Indigenous and non-Indigenous Australians.
+The gap refers to the vast health and life-expectation inequality between First Nations people and non-Indigenous people in Australia.
 This inequality includes:

 - shorter life expectancy

 - higher rates of infant mortality

 - lower levels of education and employment.

 The Closing the Gap strategy has resulted in some improvements, but national statistics indicate there's still a long way to go.
 In 2017, the government came under pressure to add a target to lower the imprisonment rates of First Nations people.
 Other areas where statistics show a concerning gap in the experience between First Nations people and non-Indigenous Australians are child removals, and community and family violence.